 Manning also said he had sent back a flight carrying 180 Chinese workers on Thursday as a precaution.

-In light of the lack of information of what these trials are and what possible risks or threat that it might cause our people if they were to come into the country, I had canceled that flight yesterday just to ensure that we continue to act in the best interests of our people and our country, Manning told reporters in the capital, Port Moresby.
+In light of the lack of information on what these trials are and what possible risks or threats they might cause our people if they were to come into the country, I canceled that flight yesterday just to ensure that we continue to act in the best interests of our people and our country, Manning told reporters in the capital, Port Moresby.

 “Until the Chinese government through the Chinese Embassy in Port Moresby provides that information, I will be best guided by our health and medical experts here as to what would be the appropriate steps to take when considering looking at applications of Chinese nationals that have been subjected to these vaccination trials entering the country, Manning added.